 Stay organized.
 You might need to adopt a new organizing system or start using a day planner to make sure you stay on schedule.
 It’s recommended to create a weekly work schedule and list the tasks you need to complete.
 Staying committed to the schedule will help you create consistency and a routine.

 Commit to smaller, but intense work intervals.
 You can be more productive when you focus intently for smaller periods of time.
 Spend a couple of hours timing how long you can work before getting distracted.
 For example, if you can work for 30 minutes before getting distracted, then continue this pace throughout the whole day.
-After each break, set a timer and work for the next 30 minutes uninterrupted.
+After each break, set a online timer and work for the next 30 minutes uninterrupted.

 Take a break.
 Taking regular breaks allows your brain to refocus and relax.
 In the Airtasker survey, 37% of the remote workers say taking regular breaks is the best way to stay productive.
 Use your break to get a snack, drink water, get fresh air, or check on your family.
 The average break time for a remote worker is 22 minutes spread out across the day.